Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/README.md

 3. Set up your IMAGE to point to `xilinx-versal-common-v2022.1/Image`.
 4. Set up your `PLATFORM_REPO_PATHS` environment variable based on where you downloaded the platform.

-This tutorial targets VCK190 production board, PLATFORM variable in the Makefile(s) is:
+This tutorial targets the VCK190 production board.
+The `PLATFORM` variable in the Makefile(s) is as follows:

 	PLATFORM = ${PLATFORM_REPO_PATHS}/xilinx_vck190_base_202210_1/xilinx_vck190_base_202210_1.xpfm